 We are now accepting submissions for our Fall 2017 issue.
-Please submit all work by Friday, September 15, 2017, 11:59pm.
+Please submit all work by 11:59pm on Saturday, September 30, 2017.
 Acceptance emails will be sent out approximately 1-2 months after the September deadline.

 The following are requirements in order for a paper to be considered eligible for publication: